esaruoho/paketti-manual/README.md

 ### 2025-05-22 - Improvement: Flood Fill Column with Row by EditStep - this will fill the pattern till the end of the pattern using EditStep for setting when the row repeats.
 ![](Screenshots/floodfill_editstep.gif)

 ---
+### 2025-05-22 - Improvement: Smart Beatsync from Selection now exists as a menu entry.

+---
+###  2025-05-23 - Improvement: There's now a .PTI Export shortcut + menu entry that saves a .PTI out of the sample you have.
+But with the Polyend Tracker limitations of 48 slices max.

+---
 # End